API

 1.2.
 BaseApi

-The BaseApi class is the base class for all API classes.
+class is the base class for all API classes.
 It combines all the methods for executing HTTP requests (GET, POST, DELETE, etc.), which allows you to minimize code repetition and centralize request processing.

 class BaseApi: